-Dear Stockholder of X4 Pharmaceuticals, Inc.:
+Dear Stockholder:

-You are cordially invited to attend the 2020 Annual Meeting of Stockholders of X4 Pharmaceuticals, Inc., a Delaware corporation (the "Company").
-The Annual Meeting will be held on Wednesday, June 10, 2020 at 11:00 a.m. local time at the offices of Cooley LLP, 500 Boylston Street, 14 th Floor, Boston, Massachusetts 02116 for the following purposes:
+You are cordially invited to attend the Annual Meeting of Stockholders of X4 Pharmaceuticals, Inc., a Delaware corporation (the "Company").
+The Annual Meeting will be held on Wednesday, June 10, 2020 at 11:00 a.m. local time at the offices of Cooley LLP, 500 Boylston Street, 14th Floor, Boston, Massachusetts 02116 for the following purposes:

-1. To elect the two (2) nominees named in the accompanying proxy statement (the "Proxy Statement"), Gary J. Bridger, Ph.D. and Murray Stewart, M.D., to the Board of Directors to hold office until the 2023 Annual Meeting of Stockholders and until their successors are duly elected and qualified.

-2. To approve the Company's Amended and Restated 2017 Equity Incentive Plan.

-3. To approve an amendment to the Company's Certificate of Incorporation to increase the authorized number of shares of common stock from 33,333,333 shares to 125,000,000 shares.

-4. To ratify the selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020.

-5. To conduct any other business properly brought before the Annual Meeting.
+- 1. To elect the Board's nominees, Gary J. Bridger, Ph.D. and Murray Stewart, M.D., to the Board of Directors to hold office until the 2023 Annual Meeting of Stockholders. - 2.
+To approve the Company's Amended and Restated 2017 Equity Incentive Plan. - 3.
+To approve an amendment to the Company's Certificate of Incorporation to increase the authorized number of shares of common stock from 33,333,333 shares to 125,000,000 shares. - 4.
+To ratify the selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020. - 5.
+To conduct any other business properly brought before the Annual Meeting.